bahodge/tomb-of-annihilation/people/Captain Taban.md

 Fighter and camp follower.
-Now assigned as a crew member of the [[Dinoseur Ship]].
+Now assigned as a crew member of the [[Taban's Big Deck]].
 Alcoholic